benbalter/benbalter.github.com/_posts/2015-06-03-copyright-notices-for-websites-and-open-source-projects.md

 Again, there's a precedence.
 Going back to our book example, if you look at the copyright page, it'll likely say `Copyright [year] [author]` (or the publisher, depending on their arangement).
 One contributor, one copyright holder.

 But in the case of open source, there will likely be multiple contributors, each retaining their own copyright.
 You might write something like `Copyright [year] Alison, Ben, and Charlie`, but as the number of developers grow, things will quickly get out of hand.
-So lets things and write, `Copyright [year] the [project] contributors`
+So lets simplify things and just write, `Copyright [year] the [project] contributors`.

 #### The founder-contributor distinction

 While there's nothing wrong with that copyright notice, if you want to be super technical, that statement doesn't accurately represent the distribution of contributions across most projects.
 Likely the project creator (the [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)) with have started the project off with a bunch of commits, and may continue to be the largest contributor for some time.
 While legally the long tail of contributors technically retain copyright, their share of the total intellectual property might be 1% or less.

 As a mater of practicality, as a project founder, you're fully entitled to take credit for the project, even as the project begins to garner contributions from other users.
 Think of it like many projects continuing to live in the founder's personal GitHub account, giving their name a prominent positions, despite others contributing.
-So if you wan to be super technical, there's no reason you couldn't say `Copyright [year] [project founder] and the [project name] contributors`.
-In either case, `Copyright [year] [project maintainer]` is strictly speaking wrong, assuming others have contributed.
+So if you wan to be super technical, there's no reason you couldn't say `[project founder] and the [project name] contributors`.
+In either case, just putting the project founder or maintainer is strictly speaking wrong, assuming others have contributed.

 ### Putting it all together

-Assuming your project's under active development, it should be `[year project started] - [current year], [project founder] and the [project name] contributors`.
-While not strictly necessary, if you're going to adda  copyright notice, that'll accurately represent the years of publication and all copyright holders.
+Assuming your project's under active development, you should write `Copyright [year project started] - [current year], [project founder] and the [project name] contributors`.
+While not strictly necessary, if you're going to add a copyright notice, that'll accurately represent the years of publication and all copyright holders.

+Of course there are many edge cases, and the above is a simplification of what goes into a copyright notice.
+Things like contributor license agreements (CLAs), contributing while on the clock (work for hire), or derivative works complicate copyright considerations.

-*All that said, as they say on the internet, IANYL, so, as always, [please consult your own legal counsel](http://ben.balter.com/fine-print/) before making decisions regarding how you license your own works.*
+*As they say on the internet, IANYL, so, as always, [please consult your own legal counsel](http://ben.balter.com/fine-print/) before making decisions regarding how you license your own works.*